costquestassociates/cqazapi-pytools/README.md

 * This is a python class providing easier access to CostQuest APIs.
 * API definitions are at https://developer.costquest.com
-* Documentation is available at https://apidocs.costquest.com
+* API documentation is available at https://apidocs.costquest.com

 ## Issues, Bugs, and Feature Requests